ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 #### Save on costs.
 Idle compute is automatically scaled down, potentially leading to cost savings.

-### Cons of autoscaling:
+### Autoscaling: Cons

 #### Less predictable when resource requirements are known.
-If you already know exactly how much compute your workload requires, it may make sense to provision a statically-sized Ray cluster.
+If you already know exactly how much compute your workload requires, it makes sense to provision a statically-sized Ray cluster.
 In this guide's example, we know that we need 1 Ray head and 9 Ray workers, so autoscaling is not strictly required.

 #### Longer end-to-end runtime.
 Autoscaling entails provisioning compute for Ray workers while the Ray application is running.
-Pre-provisioning static compute resources allows all required compute to be started in parallel before the application executes, potentially reducing the application's runtime.
+On the other hand, if you pre-provision a fixed number of Ray nodes, all of the Ray nodes can be started in parallel, potentially reducing your application's runtime.

-## Kubernetes infrastructure setup.
+## Kubernetes infrastructure setup

 For the workload in this guide, it is recommended to use a pool (group) of Kubernetes nodes with the following properties: